-3 teaspoons honey
+- 3 teaspoons honey

-1/4 cup balsamic vinegar
+- ¼ cup balsamic vinegar

-1/2 cup dried cranberries
+- ½ cup dried cranberries

-6 tablespoons extra virgin olive oil
+- 6 tablespoons extra virgin olive oil

-Salt and ground black pepper to taste
+- Salt and ground black pepper to taste

 - 4 cups lettuce

-2 cups shredded cabbage, red or green
+- 2 cups cabbage, red or green

-1 1/2 cups crumbled blue cheese
+- 1 ½ cups crumbled blue cheese

-1/3 cup slivered cashews, almonds, or chopped walnuts
+- ⅓ cup slivered cashews, almonds, or chopped walnuts

-1) The dressing.
+- Make the dressing.
 Whisk all the ingredients together in a saucepan and warm over a low heat until the cranberries plump, about 5 minutes.
 Cool in the fridge.

-2) The salad.
+- Make the salad.
 Toast the nuts in a dry frying pan over a medium heat until they are aromatic and start to darken.
 Do not let them burn; they can burn quickly if you walk away.
-Toss everything except the hardboiled eggs together and divide into four bowls.
-Top with the eggs and serve.
+Shred the lettuce and the cabbage, and core the apple, then cut it into bite-sized cubes.